Halloween Fire Safety

 FREAKY FIRE FACT

-Fire prevention tricks are a real treat.
-When you’re preparing to light those jack-o-lanterns and debut your costume, keep all these safety tips in mind so that an unexpected property fire doesn’t cause a real scare this Halloween.
+Fire protection and prevention tricks are a real treat.
+When you’re preparing to light those jack-o-lanterns and debut your costume, keep all these safety tips in mind so that an unexpected home fire doesn’t cause a real scare this Halloween.